 After the break-up, the partner with BPD usually regrets their actions and may feel guilty.
 They may also experience depression due to the loss of the relationship.

-During this stage, the partner with BPD needs to get help from a mental health professional to deal with their emotions.
+During this stage, the partner with BPD needs to seek professional help.
+A mental health professional can help them deal with their emotions.

 Bonus Stage: Reconciliation